🌟 Tutorial: Understanding systemd and systemctl

 🛠️ Common Use Cases

-Managing Services with systemd
+Managing Services with systemd and systemctl

 - Start a Service 🚀: